There are many different commercial real estate listing websites on the market.

 |Craigslist (Inventory not only comprises of real estate listings)||80000000||336130000||4.2||$0|

 |Commercial Exchange by Catylist||91447||125090||1.36||$99|

-Considering the performance data for sellers and real estate professionals, the best commercial real estate listing website is Ten-X with the highest amount of monthly traffic per property listing (3342 visits).
+Considering the performance data for sellers and real estate professionals, the best commercial real estate listing website is Ten-X, with the highest monthly traffic per property listing (3342 visits).

 For potential buyers interested in a large inventory, it’s Craigslist, followed by OfficeSpace and LoopNet.